vinothkumar2/Focus-Tab/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
-3. Ensure code follows the existing style and passes any linting checks.
+3. Ensure your changes adhere to the existing code style.
+4. Test the extension by reloading it in Chrome.
-4. Open a pull request with a clear description of your changes.
+5. Open a pull request with a clear description of the changes.

-## License

-The project is currently **unlicensed**.

-## FAQ

-**Q: Can I use Focus-Tab on browsers other than Chrome?**
-A: The extension is built for Manifest V3, which is supported by Chromium‑based browsers (e.g., Edge, Brave).
-Adjust the `manifest.json` if needed for other browsers.

-**Q: Where is the blacklist stored?**
-A: The blacklist is saved in `chrome.storage.local`, persisting across browser restarts.

-**Q: How does the warning page work?**
-A: When a blocked URL is detected, the background script redirects the tab to `warning.html`, which displays a static motivational message.
-You can customize this page by editing `warning.html` and its inline CSS.